tfabworks/xcx-webapi/README.md

 .hourly.[temperature_2m].５
 ```

-# WebAPI Extension

-An example extension for [Xcratch](https://xcratch.github.io/)

-This extension add extra-block "do it", that executes string in its input field as a sentence in Javascript and return the result.

 ## ✨ What You Can Do With This Extension

-Play [Example Project](https://xcratch.github.io/editor/#https://tfabworks.github.io/xcx-webapi/projects/example.sb3) to look at what you can do with "WebAPI Extension" extension.
+Play [Example Project](https://xcratch.github.io/editor/#https://tfabworks.github.io/xcx-webapi/projects/example.sb3) to look at what you can do with "WebAPI Client" extension.
 <iframe src="https://xcratch.github.io/editor/player#https://tfabworks.github.io/xcx-webapi/projects/example.sb3" width="540px" height="460px"></iframe>